 While all distracted driving is dangerous, texting is the most alarming because it involves all three types of distraction at the same time.

 There are now more crashes related to texting and driving than drinking and driving.

-When you look down to send or read a text while you drive, you take your eyes off the road for an average of almost five seconds.
-Doesn't seem very long, does it?
-How about this - If you're driving 55 MPH you just traveled the length of a football field!
-You wouldn't close your eyes and run across a busy street.
-Why would you do the same thing by looking down at your phone?
+When you look down to send or read a text while driving, you take your eyes off the road for an average of almost five seconds.
+Doesn't seem long - but a person driving at 55 MPH travels the length of a football field in five seconds.

 Regardless of what you may think, no one is "good" at texting and driving.
-Consider this: When asked, the vast majority of people who admit to texting and driving claim to be able to do it safely.
-However, when tested on a simulator that uses everyday hazards (people crossing the road, animals running across the road, traffic suddenly stopping) almost no one can do it without crashing if texting at the same time.
-Everyone thinks "but, i'm the exception!"
-Rest assured, you are not.
+Consider this: When asked, the vast majority of people who admit that they text while driving claim to be able to do it safely.
+However, when tested on a simulator that uses everyday hazards (People crossing the road, animals crossing, sudden traffic stops), almost no one could do it without crashing if they were texting at the same time.
+Rest assured, you are not an exception.